 The 'ice cream of the future" dates back a mere 28 years, when an Illinois grad student got the idea to flash-freeze little droplets of liquid ice cream base in liquid nitrogen to make tiny pearls of ultra-creamy ice cream.
 The dots became a hit at mass venues like malls and sports stadiums but have never made it into the consumer market in retail shops or grocery stores.

 In part that's because Dippin' Dots require exceptionally cold temperatures to remain hard, separate, and dot-like—below -40°F, which is lower than most grocery and all home freezers could ever hope to maintain.
-Combine those logistical issues with poor sales and growth and a batch of bankruptcy, and Dippin' Dots will likely be the ice cream of the past-retrofuture soon.
-Tennis matches are gonna miss out.
+Want to know more?
+We have the full history of Dippin' Dots right this way »

 Liquid Nitrogen Ice Cream